EU says Greek aid could be split into installments

 * Dollar hits three-week high vs yen (New throughout, updates prices, market activity and comments to U.S. afternoon trading)

-MIKKELI, Finland/ATHENS Greece could get its next tranche of international aid in installments, the EU's top economic official said on Friday, keeping the country in a hand-to-mouth existence that threatens to stifle its economy.
+MIKKELI, Finland The next tranche of international aid for Greece could be split into installments, the EU's top economic official said on Friday, holding out the prospect of a continued hand-to-mouth existence for Greece that threatens to stifle its economy.

-Athens had hoped that euro zone finance ministers would sign off on the next 8.1 billion euro ($10.4 billion) tranche of aid when they meet on Monday, even though Greek officials have conceded the government will not meet an end-of-week deadline for reforming the public sector.
+Athens had hoped that euro zone finance ministers would sign off on the next 8.1 billion euro tranche of aid when they meet on Monday, although Greek officials have conceded that Greece would not meet targets on reforming its public sector by an end-of-week deadline set by international lenders.

-On Friday, Olli Rehn, the European commissioner in charge of economic and monetary affairs, confirmed what many officials have said privately - that the tranche could instead be split into several installments.
+On Friday, however, Olli Rehn, the European commissioner in charge of economic and monetary affairs, confirmed what many officials have expressed privately amid growing frustration with Athens' slow pace of reform, namely, that the tranche could be split into several installments.

 "It is possible, but not certain," Rehn told a seminar in his hometown of Mikkeli, Finland, when asked about the issue.
 "It all depends on whether Greece can meet all requirements that they are committed to."

-In Athens, a Greek finance ministry official said the two sides were "close" to a deal.

-Rehn said that talks involving the International Monetary Fund, the European Commission and the European Central Bank, which make up the 'troika' of lenders, would "continue as long as needed".
+He said that talks involving the International Monetary Fund, the European Commission and the European Central Bank, which make up the troika that supervises Greece, would "continue as long as needed".

 The euro fell slightly against the U.S. dollar on Rehn's comments to 1.288.

-Greece has been kept afloat by emergency loans since May 2010, a few months after revelations about its debts ignited a crisis that has shaken the euro zone and threatened to force Greece to give up the shared currency.
+Greece has been kept afloat by emergency loans alone since May 2010, a few months after the start of a debt crisis that sent shockwaves through the euro zone and threatened to push Greece out of the common currency.

-It needs the money in part to redeem about 2.2 billion euros of bonds in August.

-But the public sector layoffs and privatizations needed to win aid are an incendiary issue as Greeks struggle through a sixth year of recession with record high unemployment.
+But public sector layoffs, which must be implemented alongside state privatizations as a condition of receiving aid, are an incendiary issue in Greece, which is struggling through a sixth year of recession and record high unemployment.

 * Dollar hits three-week high vs yen (New throughout, updates prices, market activity and comments to U.S. afternoon trading)